-Strolling along Western Ave within the Social District visitors will find shopping, dining, outdoor art installations (Read “Take a Stroll and Take in Outdoor Art”), open seating areas, museums, a view of the USS LST 393, a gazebo set in a garden, new and historic architecture, a splash pad that is illuminated in the evening and two “sandboxes”.
+Strolling along Western Ave within the Social District visitors will find shopping, dining, outdoor art installations, open seating areas, museums, a view of the USS LST 393, a gazebo set in a garden, new and historic architecture, a splash pad that is illuminated in the evening and two “sandboxes”.

 The Downtown Muskegon Social District is open year-round, 7 days a week from 11 am – 11 pm.

-While this is a smaller area to roam, visitors will find it filled with lovely, local, lake-side (hence the name) boutique shopping, summer car shows and casual dining.
-Those options ranges from Detroit style Coneys, pierogi, pizza, gourmet cotton candy, grab-n-go deli style and locally sourced plates.
+While this is a smaller area to roam, visitors will find it filled with lovely, local, lake-side (hence the name) boutique shopping and casual dining.
+Those options ranges from pizza, grab-n-go deli style and locally sourced plates.

-Bring your beverage to the Lakeside Pocket Park; a cozy little garden nestled between Wonderland Distillery and Zaloma’s Pizza.
+Bring your beverage to the Lakeside Pocket Park; a cozy little garden nestled next to Wonderland Distillery.
 It invites the passerby to rest among the colorful blooms and take in the view of Muskegon Lake.
 You may see the Lake Express Ferry sail by!